Code-Institute-Submissions/the_game/README.md

 After some brief meditation I started to check the console with Google inspect tools and a little victory my varables are working.
 I've just got to refesh my memory and apply some more research to glue it together with everything else.

+After a successful second attempt with Repl.it I managed to get the flip card working.
+I then managed to successfully incorporate it within GitPod
+However noticed I need to be careful when using it with Bootstrap as it turned the cards into paddles.
+Knowing this means further inpsection is required where more than one card resides on the same page to allow me to use the grid system.

 ### Deployment.